MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_unitsofmeasure_delete.md

 ---

 # Delete unitsOfMeasure
-Delete a unitsOfMeasure from Dynamics 365 for Financials.
+Deletes a unitsOfMeasure from Dynamics 365 for Financials.

 ## HTTP request
 ```